|I teach in the

 of America.
 In early 2015, I completed service to the MAA as Chair of the Council on Publications and Communications.
 During fall quarter 2011, I served as Benedict Distinguished Visiting Professor at Carleton College.

 My book Creating Symmetry: The Artful Mathematics of Wallpaper Patterns was published in 2015 by Princeton University Press.
-Here are some reviews:
+Here is a page of errata and some reviews:

 I help to coordinate Bay Area Mathematical Adventures a series of talks intended for high school students interested in mathematics, sponsored jointly by SCU and San Jose State University.
 Please contact me if you would like to be added to our email list.